 If you like chocolate recipes as we do, you should check out our double chocolate banana bread, chewy and fudgy brownies, best ever chocolate cake, chewy double chocolate cookies, and our easy chocolate cupcakes!

-Before you start to make this cake recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.
+Before you start to make this mini chocolate cake recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.